Grigory-Rylov/android-methods-profiler/README.md

 ```
 [
   {
-    "filter": "ru.yandex",
+    "filter": "com.example",
     "color": "FF9595"
   }
 ]
 ```
-will highlight all methods of classes started with `ru.yandex`.
+will highlight all methods of classes started with `com.example`.

 `colors.json` will be created automatically with sample highlighting